 The two private practice experiences also offer opportunities to interface with different groups and styles of practice.
 Advanced Radiology Services (ARS) is a much larger group with over 150 board-certified radiologists, the largest group of subspecialized radiologists in the state of Michigan.
 Subspecialty-trained radiologists work with residents in all clinical sections.
 ARS radiologists staff the resident rotations at Corewell Health West, including those at the Helen DeVos Children’s Hospital.
 With more than 10 hospitals in the health system and dozens of ambulatory sites, the case volume easily exceeds 1 million studies annually.

-Residents also work with Trinity Health Saint Mary's board-certified radiologists (Kent Radiology) in a more typical private practice setting.
-Mercy Health Saint Mary’s is a non-profit 300-bed acute care teaching hospital.
-Trinity Health Saint Mary’s is the West Michigan Renal Transplant Center and provides residents with exposure to a variety of renal failure-related radiological studies.
-They also opened the region’s first diagnostic Breast Center in 1983, which is the site where residents complete most of their mammography rotations.
-The Lacks Cancer Center at Trinity Health Saint Mary’s is a comprehensive, dedicated cancer hospital.
+Residents also work with Trinity Health Grand Rapids Trinity Health Grand Rapids board-certified radiologists (Kent Radiology) in a more typical private practice setting.
+Trinity Health Grand Rapids is a non-profit, 300-bed acute care teaching hospital.
+Trinity Health Grand Rapids Trinity Health Grand Rapids is the West Michigan Renal Transplant Center and provides residents with exposure to a variety of renal failure-related radiological studies.
+The region’s first diagnostic breast center was opened here in 1983, which is the site where residents complete many of their mammography rotations.
+The Lacks Cancer Center at Trinity Health Grand Rapids Trinity Health Grand Rapids is a comprehensive, dedicated cancer hospital.

 Lastly, beyond the typical radiology training, our residents select a non-interpretive track at the end of their R1 year to supplement their clinical education.
 Those tracks include research, clinical education, artificial intelligence/informatics, quality improvement, advocacy, leadership, and business/entrepreneurship.
 The non-interpretive track consists of one-on-one faculty mentorship and a capstone project to be presented in the R4 year.
-Faculty leadership time is dedicated toward these tracks and other scholarly activities to aid in resident involvement.
+Time is allotted for both faculty and residents to engage in these tracks and other scholarly activities.

 Here at the Corewell Health – Grand Rapids/Michigan State University Diagnostic Radiology Residency program, we are committed to helping you become one of the best radiologists in the world and are looking forward to meeting you when you come visit us in beautiful Grand Rapids, MI!